Skip to main content

 Key Takeaways

-6. Autoscale with intention — Scale down at night, scale based on meaningful metrics, not just CPU.
+5. Autoscale with intention — scale down at night, use meaningful metrics.

-7. Kill dev/test resources on schedule — Use Azure DevTest Labs or simple automation to shut down non-production environments outside business hours.
-This saved one team $3,200/month.
+6. Kill dev/test resources on schedule — shut down non-production environments outside business hours.

 Comments